owbleker/dept-assignment/README.md

 # DEPT front-end development assignment

 This project was created by Olivier Bleker for DEPT Agency.

-## Available Scripts
+It was made using React 17 and SASS.
+This was my first time really working with React, so it was a great learning experience and challenge that i thoroughly enjoyed!

+## Running the application

+After downloading the zip file, first navigate to the folder in your terminal.

+# `cd [folder-path-here]`

-In the project directory, you can run:
+When inside the folder, you can run the development build using:

-### `npm start`
+# `npm start`

+Alternatively, you can create a production build using

+# `npm run build`

+and then after it's done, serve it with

+# `serve -s build`

+Thank you for taking the time to review this!
+I had a lot of fun putting it together.